Growing Brinjal in Pots:

 Growing Brinjal in Pots by Direct Seedling

 You can get the grown seedling from any nurseries or garden centers.
-You can just buy seedling and plant it in your containers.
+You can just buy seedlings and plant them in your containers.
 Then the next growing procedure will same as above.

 Fertilizers required for Growing Brinjal in Pots

-And use liquid plant food spray to leaves for a healthy growth.
+And use liquid plant food spray to leaves for healthy growth.

 Checking the pH levels in Soils for Growing Brinjal in Pots